Information warfare, or Infowars, aims to employ information and communication technologies (ICT) in order to harm an enemy country or organization.

 Who are the actors of the information war?

-Information warfare was not invented with the Russian-Ukrainian conflict and in the past, propaganda has sometimes been used as a weapon of war.
+Information warfare was not invented with the Russian-Ukrainian conflict and in the past, propaganda sometimes been used as a weapon of war.
 During World War II, propaganda was used by both sides to win over the population.

 However, what gives new strength to this tactic today is the exploitation of social networks and algorithms to boost the spread and impact of fake news and misleading messages.